mybasementcloud/R8x-export-import-api-scripts/devops.dev/LIMITATIONS_and_CAVEATS.md

 - lsm-gateway and lsm-cluster objects are Work-In-Progress (WIP) and may not provide CSV results of value until further data can be collected and analyzed

 - v00.60.08.060 :  lsm-gateway[s] now provides limited CSV data that can work for import, as well as a CSV export NOT_FOR_IMPORT of raw information from the lsm-gateway objects as a reference for the implemented system.

+### SMTP Server Objects

+- The password field won't export, so it is populated with a placeholder value that needs to be either set before import, or reset on the object

+- Since the smtp-server object can exist with our without username and password, additional harvesting is required to harvest those smtp-servers with username and password (authenticaton = true), as well as those without username and password (authenticaton = false)

+### Network Feed Objects

+- This object has an option to configure any number of custom-header names and values and the current scripting (v00.60.11) harvests the first five (5) of these value pairs.
+If more are required, either editing and expanding the number to cover the needed additional values is required.

+### Interoperable Device Objects

+- Since these are essentially third-party gateways, or gateways managed by other management servers, there are many more interfaces configured than just a single one.
+The current implementation only harvests the first interface.
+Additional interface harvesting may happen later, if code for that process is not significantly difficult.